1:1 Chromebook Policy Handbook

 Personalization of the Chromebook

 Chromebooks must remain free of any writing, drawing or stickers.
 An identification label with the students’ name is acceptable on the Chromebooks.
-Spot checks for compliance will be done by The Academy of Seminole administration, Faculty or the The Academy of Seminole IT department at any time.
-Students may add appropriate music, photos and videos to their Chromebook per approved curriculum.
-Any media on the Chromebook is subject to inspection and must follow the The Academy of Seminole acceptable use policy.
+Spot checks for compliance will be done by The Academy of Seminole administration, Faculty, or The Academy of Seminole IT department at any time.
+Students may add appropriate music, photos, and videos to their Chromebook per approved curriculum.
+Any media on the Chromebook is subject to inspection and must follow The Academy of Seminole acceptable use policy.